-Solving the future fuel challenges collaboratively
+Solving the future fuel challenges together

 The Transport Energy Network (TEN) is a collaborative network designed to develop a consensus view of pathways to net-zero emissions for challenging applications with high journey energy requirements like heavy-duty trucks and off-highway machines.

-Run by our Thermal Propulsion Systems – Thermal Efficiency Spoke, located at the University of Brighton, Zemo Partnershipand the Advanced Propulsion Centre, the Network has three key objectives, to:
+Run by our Thermal Propulsion Systems/Thermal Efficiency Spoke, located at the University of Brighton, Zemo Partnership and the Advanced Propulsion Centre, the network has three key objectives.
+To:

 - Develop a consensus view of long term R&D priorities for low and negative carbon fuels for use within clean, efficient thermal powertrains